CAmadeus/falcon-tools/README.md

 * [libfaucon](./libfaucon): A standard library for Falcon firmware development; Features implementations of commonly used functions and definitions for MMIO registers

+* [payloads](./payloads): A placeholder directory for Falcon firmware blobs which are exploited through other components in this repository

 * [tools](./tools): Helper scripts for working with TSEC firmware blobs